Providence Health Plan Insurance Review & Complaints: Health Insurance

 Providence first offered health insurance as an HMO based out of their two major hospitals located in Portland, Oregon.
 By 1997 they had expanded and merged two separate health plans to form Providence Health Plan, which offers mainly PPO plans, a move away from the original HMO model.

-Today, Providence offers their individual and family and Medicare Advantage plans to members in the northwest counties of Oregon, although medical services are offered in other locations.
+Today, Providence Health Plan of Oregon offers their individual and family and Medicare Advantage plans to members in the northwest counties of Oregon, although medical services are offered in other locations.
 They have a wide variety of plans to choose from.
 Coverage can be purchased directly online or over the phone.

 Providence Health Plan Products